-- 1. If you become aware of a person who needs medical assistance contact Public Safety immediately at x7333 (718-862-7333). - 2.
-Call Public Safety and 911 if: - The person is unconscious - The person cannot breath - The person has chest pains - The person has a severe injury - 3.
-Provide full and accurate information to help the dispatcher send the right responders and equipment.
-When calling remain calm and clearly state, "This is an emergency." - 4.
-Provide - - Location of the emergency - Nature and cause of the medical emergency/situation - Observations: is the victim conscious?
-Breathing?
-Severely bleeding?
-Other victims? - Phone number from which you are calling - Other hazards that may be present - Don't hang up until instructed to do so, unless there is an immediate threat to your safety - 5.
-Excessive drug or alcohol use can result in life threatening situations.
-Don't delay get help as soon as possible for the person in need. - 6.
-Stay with the person(s) if possible.
-Keep them still and comfortable until help arrives. - 7.
-If trained, provide appropriate first aid while awaiting the arrival of emergency responders. - 8.
-Do not move the person unless they at risk of further serious injury.
+- 1. If you become aware of a person who needs medical assistance contact Public Safety immediately at x7333 (718-862-7333).

+- 2. Call 911 and Public Safety if:

+- The person is unconscious

+- The person cannot breath

+- The person has chest pains

+- The person has a severe injury

+- 3. Provide full and accurate information to help the dispatcher send the right responders and equipment.
+When calling remain calm and clearly state, "This is an emergency."

+- 4. Provide

+- Location of the emergency

+- Nature and cause of the medical emergency/situation

+- Phone number from which you are calling

+- Other hazards that may be present

+- Don't hang up until instructed to do so, unless there is an immediate threat to your safety

+- 5. Excessive drug or alcohol use can result in life threatening situations.
+Do not delay - get help as soon as possible for the person in need.

+- 6. Stay with the person if possible.
+Keep them still and comfortable until help arrives.

+- 7. If trained, provide appropriate first aid while awaiting the arrival of emergency responders.

+- 8. Do not move the person unless they at risk of further serious injury.

-Mental Health Crises
+Emergency Response Guide Mental Health Crises